NTLM Relaying – Making the Old New Again

 by | Sep 17, 2024 | Red Teaming

-davesbloggieI’m old enough to remember that it wasn’t possible to get ‘Domain Admin’ within the first hour of a test via Active Directory Certificate Services misconfigurations or over permissioned SCCM NAA accounts.
-As an adversary simulation team we are now spoilt for choice in regards privilege escalation within the on-prem environment.
-With that in mind I wanted to take a look at some of the other misconfigurations that have proved to be fruitful before the advent of ADCS and SCCM, such as:
+davesbloggieI am old enough to remember that it was not always possible to get domain admin within the first hour of a test via Active Directory Certificate Services (ADCS) misconfigurations or over permissioned SCCM NAA accounts.
+At present we are spoilt for choice in regards to privilege escalation vectors within the on-premise AD environment’s, but I wanted to take a look at some of the other misconfigurations that proved to be fruitful before the advent of ADCS and SCCM and continue to land me quick wins on engagements, such as:

 • Lack of SMB signing